 3. Stanford University

-Stanford University was established in 1885 by two individuals, former California Senator Leland Stanford and his wife.
-The university has seven schools including medicine, law, and engineering, and is known for driving impactful research projects both sponsored and unsponsored across industries.
+Stanford University was established in 1885 by former California Senator Leland Stanford and his wife, Jane Stanford.
+The university has seven schools, including medicine, law, and engineering, and is known for driving impactful research projects across industries.

-Stanford has a campus library system of 20 libraries, holding over 12 million educational materials for the reference of students.
-Stanford University is popular among international students who admire the university for its rich history, social prestige, academic excellence, and commitment to producing history-making professionals in just about any industry.
+Stanford has a campus library system of 20 libraries, holding more than 12 million educational materials for students and researchers.
+Stanford University is popular among international students who admire the university for its rich history, social prestige, academic excellence, and commitment to producing history-making professionals in many industries.

 4. University of California, Berkeley

-Part of the University of California system, UC Berkeley was founded in 1868 as the first public land-grant research university in the state.
+Part of the University of California system, UC Berkeley was founded in 1868 and is the founding campus of the University of California.
 The university and its student body play a notable role in public service, civil rights, and environmental sustainability.
 More commonly, education at the university is held in high regard, especially in fields that require a research-based approach.

-UC Berkeley is located close to Silicon Valley, a hub for technology, software, and internet companies.
-For this reason, the university has garnered a reputation for creating entrepreneurs for the world of technology with some who have founded or led phenomenal companies in Silicon Valley like Steve Wozniak, co-founder of Apple Computers.
+UC Berkeley is located in the San Francisco Bay Area, near Silicon Valley’s technology ecosystem.
+For this reason, the university has garnered a reputation for creating entrepreneurs and innovators for the world of technology, including alumni who have founded or led major Silicon Valley companies, such as Steve Wozniak, co-founder of Apple.

 5. University of Chicago

-Located in Chicago in the state of Illinois, the University of Chicago is a medium-sized private research university established in 1890.
-Just as the university is known for its academic excellence and intellectual prowess, the urban campus is known for its breathtaking architecture which is a perfect blend of modern and gothic styles.
+Located in Chicago in the state of Illinois, the University of Chicago is a private research university established in 1890.
+Just as the university is known for its academic excellence and intellectual culture, the urban campus is known for architecture that blends historic Gothic-style buildings with modern design.

 6. University of Pennsylvania

 With a reputation for cutting-edge research and innovation, the University of Pennsylvania’s endeavors in higher education in the United States are impactful.
-The university was first established in 1740 as a charity school, and later led to America’s first medical school which was established in 1765.
+The university traces its origins to a charity school established in 1740, and its medical school was founded in 1765 as the first medical school in what became the United States.

-The university is one of the eight prestigious private institutions in the northeast United States collectively known as the Ivy League.
-Penn is highly ranked for its programs in education, management, and applied sciences.
-Most students describe the university’s environment as conventional, located strategically in a bustling place of rich historical significance.
+The university is one of the eight prestigious private institutions in the northeastern United States collectively known as the Ivy League.
+Penn is highly regarded for programs in business, management, education, nursing, and applied sciences.
+Many students describe the university’s environment as traditional yet dynamic, located strategically in a bustling place of rich historical significance.

 7. Cornell University

-Located in Ithaca, New York, Cornell University is a place of prestige thanks to its reputed faculties, academic and research excellence, and notable alumni.
-The university, just like most others on this list, has a very limited acceptance rate making it all the more competitive to get into.
-However, the university accepts international students who manage to excel in academics.
+Located in Ithaca, New York, Cornell University is a place of prestige thanks to its reputed faculty, academic and research excellence, and notable alumni.
+The university, just like most others on this list, has a very limited acceptance rate, making it all the more competitive to get into.
+However, the university accepts international students who manage to excel academically.

 8. California Institute of Technology

 Caltech’s reputation is solidified as a university that places a lot of emphasis on research.
-Students are highly encouraged to partake in research opportunities like the Summer Undergraduate Research Fellowship program.
-It is also one of the universities that has several aid options for financially challenged students.
+Students are highly encouraged to take part in research opportunities like the Summer Undergraduate Research Fellowship program.
+It is also one of the universities that offers comprehensive financial aid options for students with demonstrated financial need.

 9. Yale University